 The QFracture Score is a recently developed system for estimating risk

 of fracture due to low bone density over the next 10 years.
 It was

 developed in the UK and it’s supporters are trying to get it used

 everywhere.
 The score takes into account the subject’s age, BMI,

 tobacco and alcohol use, and other medical conditions.

 Some professionals expressed the concern that the system should include other conditions COPD and vitamin D deficiency) and medicine used (e.g. SSRI antidepressants).
-It is also true that the QFracture system has not been proven to reduce the number of fractures in large populations, but that is largely because it is so new.
+It is also true that the QFracture system has not been proven to reduce the number of fractures in large populations, but that is largely because it is relatively new on the diagnosis scene.

 There is a website for finding your QFracture score at http://www.qfracture.org/

 Another system is the Simple Calculated Osteoporosis Risk Estimation (SCORE).
 An on-line version is here: http://depts.washington.edu/osteoed/tools.php?type=score

 Exercise is important throughout the life cycle to ensure healthy, strong bones, increased muscle strength, coordination, and balance.
 Because bone is living tissue just as muscle is, exercise helps strengthen bones, purge the body of toxins, and maximize physical capabilities.